pipomas/PhD_data/README.md

 Other files in this repository

--   `data/processed/dat.csv`: Csv file used for the analyses
+-   `data/processed/dat.csv`: Csv file used for the analyses.
 -   `source_scripts`: The functions in this folder get sourced from the code which reproduce the results.
 Do not change any of these.
 -   `tikzDevice`: This folder contains scripts to transform plotting commands issued by R functions into LaTeX code blocks.
 Used to draw a majority of the figures.
 You need to run `1_Read_in_data.R` before using the code.
 The files in this folder are not well commented, but readable with basic knowledge of base graph functions.

+### Files to ignore

+Some files in this repository are only used for the displaying of this website or to tell [git](https://en.wikipedia.org/wiki/Git) which files not to track.
+You can ignore these files and folders:

+-   `javascripts`
+-   `stylesheets`
+-   `.gitignore`
+-   `index.html`
+-   `params.json`

 <!-- ### `read_raw_files` <- not uploaded yet -->
 <!-- * `A-Q`: Scripts to reproduce the reported results -->